FAQs

 International Bond Funds: SPDR Lehman Intl Treasury Bond (BWX)

-International Growth Funds: Vanguard FTSE All-World ex-US (VEU)
+International Equity Funds: Vanguard FTSE All-World ex-US (VEU)

 Asia Funds: iShares MSCI Pacific ex-Japan (EPP)